Yaba monkey tumor virus

-The Yaba monkey tumor virus is a type of poxvirus.
+Yaba monkey tumor virus is a type of poxvirus.
 The first case of the virus was obtained from a colony of rhesus monkeys in Yaba, Lagos, Nigeria.
 The virus caused the formation of tumors on the bodies of the monkeys.
 From these tumors the virus was isolated and determined to be its own species of virus.
 It is a species of the Yatapoxvirus genus and is closely related to the tanapox.
 The virus gets its name from the suburb of Yaba, Lagos.

 Signs and symptoms

-The Yaba monkey tumor virus is characterized by the formation of cutaneous histiocytomas.
-These cutaneous histiocytomas may form on the face, palms, digits, forearm, surfaces of the nose, sinuses, lips, palate.
+Yaba monkey tumor virus is characterized by the formation of cutaneous histiocytomas.
+These cutaneous histiocytomas may form on the face, palms, digits, forearm, surfaces of the nose, sinuses, lips, and palate.
 The tumors are visible within 4–5 days after infection of the virus.
 In rhesus monkeys the virus has a tendency to affect the face and sinuses causing large tumors to form.
 In general the only symptoms of the virus will be the formation of tumors.

 Virus

-The Yaba monkey tumor virus (YMTV) is considered a chordopoxvirus due to its ability to infect vertebrates and consists of linear double-stranded DNA.
-Being a part of the genus Yatapoxvirus, the YMTV is only able to infect primates – which includes humans.
+Yaba monkey tumor virus (YMTV) is considered a chordopoxvirus due to its ability to infect vertebrates and consists of linear double-stranded DNA.
+Being a part of the genus Yatapoxvirus, YMTV is only able to infect primates – which includes humans.
 The virus can be transmitted by direct contact on the skin or by transmission from mosquitos.
-The vaccinia virus is a known prevention method for the Monkey Poxvirus through intradermal inoculation; however, it has been found that intradermal inoculation of the vaccinia virus does not provide resistance to the Yaba monkey tumor virus.
+The vaccinia virus is a known prevention method for the Mpox virus through intradermal inoculation; however, it has been found that intradermal inoculation of the vaccinia virus does not provide resistance to the Yaba monkey tumor virus.

-For more information on the virus the Tanapox virus similar.
+YMTV is similar to the closely related Tanapox virus.